 Because of its neutral flavor and easy preparation, there are limitless culinary possibilities for Quinoa.
 Take a look at our Recipes if you’re seeking some unforgettable inspiration.

-Yes, there are three different color varieties of Quinoa, all surprisingly decadent.
+Yes, RiceSelect® offers two different color varieties of Quinoa, both surprisingly decadent.
 RiceSelect® White Quinoa is lighter and fluffier, the most delicate in flavor of any variety.
-This makes it ideal for adding to baked goods.
-Alternatively, RiceSelect® Red Quinoa and black quinoa have a hearty, slightly chewier texture, which gives it somewhat of a nuttier, richer flavor.
-Red and black quinoa make for a pleasant addition to cold salads.
-RiceSelect® Tri-Color Quinoa features all three color varieties, unlocking even more decadent possibilities.
+This makes it ideal for adding to baked goods and desserts.
+Alternatively, RiceSelect® Tri-Color Quinoa features three color varieties: red, black, and white, unlocking even more decadent possibilities.
+Tri-Color quinoa has a hearty, slightly chewier texture, which gives it somewhat of a nuttier, richer flavor and a pleasant addition to cold salads.

 Absolutely!
 All RiceSelect Quinoa varieties are Certified Gluten Free.